nuxeo/nuxeo-drive/docs/pyside6_migration.md

 - Settings routing tests verify that the existing `Main.qml` Settings window receives the requested section and is centered, without constructing a second QML engine.
 - A startup regression test verifies that missing or invalid accounts do not show Settings during `Application.__init__` and that manager startup continues.
 - Meta-object regression coverage verifies that all native tray/window callbacks are registered Qt slots with the expected signatures.
+- Window inheritance and application tests verify that every platform uses `QQuickWindow` children owned by one application QML engine.
 - Direct Transfer scheduling tests using `QDateTime.toPython()`.
 - Offscreen load of `DirectTransferWindow.qml` with all six real PySide6 transfer models; the root instantiated as a `PySide6.QtQuick` object.
+- Offscreen load of `Main.qml` with the real registered `CustomWindow` and `SystrayWindow` types; one `QQmlApplicationEngine` created all five named application windows.
 - Complete common, Nuxeo, and Alfresco unit matrix under offscreen PySide6.
 - Python compilation and focused flake8 validation for migration files.
 - Source scan: no executable PyQt6 imports remain under `nxdrive`, `tests`, or `tools`.